• Japanese used vehicle

 Red Flags and Fraud Prevention Tips

 Mismatched chassis numbers between documents signal serious problems.
 Altered or blurry document scans suggest tampering or fraud.
-Pressure to pay quickly without inspection raises concerns—payment requests to personal accounts instead of companies.
-Prices far below market value may indicate a potential scam.
-Sellers are refusing to provide video calls or inspections.
-Generic photos are used across multiple listings online.
+Pressure to pay quickly without inspection raises concerns.
+Payment requests to personal accounts instead of companies.
+Prices far below market value indicate potential scams.
+Sellers refusing to provide video calls or inspections.
+Generic photos used across multiple listings online.
 Vague answers about inspection timing or certificate delivery.
 No physical address or only email contact information.
-These signs demand extra caution or walking away completely.
+These signs demand extra caution or a complete walk-away.

 Cost Category Percentage of Total Purpose